 - 1/2 cup almond butter

 - 2 cloves garlic, mashed

 - 1/4 tsp. smoked paprika

 - 1/2 tsp. coriander

-- After preparing the ingredients, place them all in a food processor and pulse until they form a smooth, rich blend.
+- Allow the potatoes to cool, then place all ingredients in a food processor and pulse until they form a smooth, rich blend.
 It might take five minutes to achieve a truly smooth, lump-free texture.

 - Then, scoop out a small mixture and form it into a ball in the palm of your hand.
 Each falafel ball should be about the size of one small lemon.
 Remember to wash your hands!